-U.S. scientists have corrected a genetic heart mutation in embryos using CRISPR
+US scientists have corrected a genetic heart mutation in embryos using CRISPR

 Shoukhrat Mitalipov and his colleagues from Oregon Health and Science University have successfully used the CRISPR Cas9 gene editing technology to wipe out a genetically inherited heart mutation in embryos.

-Until now, reports of studies using CRISPR on humans had been from outside the country and the results were not good.
+Until now, reports of studies using CRISPR on humans had been from outside the country, and the results were not good.
 China has been particularly bold about using the technique on humans.
 Chinese scientists conducted a similar experiment using CRISPR on embryos in 2015, but those embryos reportedly resulted in something called “mosaicism,” which are off-target genetic mutations that happen when the changes to DNA are adopted by only some of the cells.
 The issue sparked an international ethical debate around the use of the technology on humans.

 Undaunted, scientists from Sichuan University then moved on to fully grown adults, using CRISPR to try and cure a virulent form of lung cancer.

-Embryonic results in the Oregan experiment, however, seemed to have turned out much better.
+Embryonic results in the Oregon experiment, however, seemed to have turned out much better.

 “The results indicate that the approach is effective and the CRISPR–Cas9 targeting very accurate,